LambdaVex/power-scripts/linux/README.md

 > ls -l; echo "hellow world" .. and .. ls -l && echo "hellow world"
 > - in case of first variation, if the first command failed, the second will still execute unlike the second variation (try ls a directory that doesn't exist .. the second command won't run)

+> tail -f /var/log/syslog
+> - monitor actions on your system